adityaph-17/pass-strength/README.md

 # Password Strength Checker Web Application

 ## 📌 Project Overview
 The Password Strength Checker is a web-based application that evaluates the strength of a user-entered password and provides feedback and suggestions to improve security.
-The project is developed as a **Micro Project for Software Engineering (MSBTE – K Scheme)**.

 The application helps users understand how strong or weak their passwords are and creates awareness about common password security practices.

 ---